Student acknowledgements (2025)

 RECOGNITION:

-Vera Amponsah (advisor: Dr. Sonia Udod; internal member: Dr. Genevieve Thompson; external member: Sean MacDonald) for successfully defending her oral Master of Nursing proposal on May 23, 2025, entitled, Empowerment of nurses during the COVID-19 pandemic: Insights from nurses’ experiences.
+Vera Amponsah (advisor: Dr. Sonia Udod; internal member: Dr. Genevieve Thompson; external member: Sean MacDonald) successfully defended her oral Master of Nursing proposal on May 23, 2025, entitled, Empowerment of nurses during the COVID-19 pandemic: Insights from nurses’ experiences.

 Adam Brandt and Jess Crawford, graduates of the second annual Lavender Graduation Ceremony, held on Bannatyne Campus on May 27, 2025.
 This celebrates 2SLGBTQIA+ graduates at any education level (in any school in the province).